antronerds/r2-training-courses/docs/Investigating_Tumor_Heterogeneity_student_version.md

 ---------

-* For future use the genes that make the difference have been stored for you in R2 as signatures (aka genesets or categories).
-One set of genes that is highly expressed in the MES type of samples (r2_mesadrn_mes) and one set of genes highly expressed in the ADRN type of samples (r2_mesadrn_adrn) R2 provides additional analysis for sets of genes in the right panel of menu buttons.
-As a first analysis step we can check a data resource called the Gene Ontology that provides a tree of systematic ordered biological terms that is used to formally describe the biological role of each gene.
-R2 now calculates for each of the thousands of groups of genes that are annotated with a specific biological term whether your set of choice is over-represented in them.
-In the menu panel to the right select the **Gene Ontology Analysis** button
+For future use, this list of genes has been stored for you in R2 as signatures (aka genesets or categories).
+The list has been split into two categories: one set of genes that is highly expressed in the MES type of samples (r2_mesadrn_mes) and one set of genes highly expressed in the ADRN type of samples (r2_mesadrn_adrn).
+R2 provides additional analysis for sets of genes that can be accessed from the right panel of menu buttons.
+As a first analysis step we can check a data resource called the Gene Ontology that provides a tree of systematically ordered biological terms that is used to formally describe the biological role of each gene.
+The Gene Ontology Analysis tool in R2 calculates for each of the thousands of groups of genes that are annotated with a specific biological term whether your set of choice is over-represented in them.

+* On the page with the differentially expressed genes, select the **Gene Ontology Analysis** button in the menu on the right

 ---------
   ![](_static/images/R2d2_logo.png)**What can you say about the function of the differentially expressed genes?**